dotnet/docs/docs/core/diagnostics/distributed-tracing-concepts.md

 [the standard](https://www.w3.org/TR/trace-context/) to transmit this information.
 When using the
 <xref:System.Diagnostics.ActivityIdFormat.Hierarchical> ID format
 .NET uses a custom request-id HTTP header to transmit the ID.
-Unlike many other language runtimes .NET in-box libraries natively understand how to decode and encode Activity IDs on HTTP messages as well as how to flow the ID through sychronous and asynchronous calls.
+Unlike many other language runtimes .NET in-box libraries such as the ASP.NET web server and System.Net.Http natively understand how to decode and encode Activity IDs on HTTP messages.
+The runtime also understands how to flow the ID through sychronous and asynchronous calls.
 This means that .NET applications that receive and emit HTTP messages participate in flowing distributed trace IDs automatically, with no special coding by the app developer nor 3rd party library dependencies.
 3rd party libraries may add support for transmitting IDs over non-HTTP message protocols or supporting custom encoding conventions for HTTP.

 ### Collecting traces